LOubouzar/Wanderlist/README.md

 Wanderlist is fully mobile responsive!

 ## Technologies
-Wanderlist was coded in JavaScript using Node.js as the server environment.
+Wanderlist was built in JavaScript using Node.js and MySQL.
+We utilized HTML, CSS and the CSS framework Bulma on the client side.
+On the server side, we used Express, Passport and the Sequelize packages to build out the communication between the databases and to create a OAuth login server.

+## Authors
+ * Leah Oubouzar
+ * Brandon Corry
+ * Lauren McDonough
+ * Laura Ibrahim